 Cogent/Benger Productions Inc. has been producing high-profile network documentaries and specials since 1998.
 The company has a reputation for producing films destined for a wide public that explore major social issues.

 [ more ]

-Cogent/Benger’s latest film, The Great Canadian Tax Dodge, will be broadcast on TVOntario at 9pm on February 4th, 2015.
-It is the product of a three-year investigation by director/producer Robin Benger into the extent of tax avoidance by Canadian entities … Continue readingNew autism gut link research
+Cogent/Benger’s latest film, The Great Canadian Tax Dodge, has its first broadcast on TVOntario at 9pm on February 4th, 2015.
+It is the product of a three-year investigation by director/producer Robin Benger into the extent of tax avoidance by Canadian … Continue readingNew autism gut link research

 Dr. Derrick MacFabe from the University of Western Ontario and colleagues in Little Rock, Arkansas have released a study that could potentially lead to a blood test “to identify and screen ASD patients, or even those at risk of developing … Continue readingThe West End YMCA of Toronto celebrates 100th anniversary